2026 · 04 · 30 · Thu

 Everyday AI gets more usable in real work

-Updates focused on turning AI results into practical outputs people can use and share.
+Updates focused on turning AI results into outputs people can use and share.

 Google Translate adds pronunciation practice